← Back to trust

 7.1.
 The architectural specificity

 Capitalized judgment is specific to the Bittensor architecture in ways that distinguish it from related patterns.
-It is not identical to proof-of-stake consensus, which weights validator authority by stake but addresses consensus over transaction ordering rather than over evaluative judgment about contested constructs.
-It is not identical to decentralized oracle networks, which weight data-provider authority by stake but address reporting of external facts rather than evaluation of quality.
-It is not identical to DAO voting, which weights governance authority by stake but addresses decision-making over protocol parameters rather than distribution of reward for evaluative work.
+Proof-of-stake consensus weights validator authority by stake for consensus over transaction ordering; Bittensor weights authority over evaluative judgment about contested constructs.
+Decentralized oracle networks weight data-provider authority by stake for reporting external facts; Bittensor uses stake-weighting for evaluation of quality.
+DAO voting weights governance authority by stake over protocol parameters; Bittensor ties stake-weighted judgment to reward distribution for evaluative work.

 The specific pattern in Bittensor is that stake weights authority over judgments about the quality of work performed by other participants, with those judgments determining reward distribution.
 This is an evaluation-of-work-by-capital-holders pattern, distinct from consensus over transactions, oracle reporting, or governance voting.